 The salt of the Sahara is not the kind we are used to seeing in our shops.
 In the Sahara it is compacted and takes the form of large loaves, sometimes in the shape of a cone (kantus), sometimes in the form of round or square blocks.

 Its colour is also not as expected.
 Ochre-coloured salt is mixed with earth and is intended for animals.
-White salt is usually for human consumption.
+White salt or inclusive red is usually for human consumption.

 To our eyes, if no one warns you of this detail, it will go somewhat unnoticed in the markets, but this is the traditional way of preparing it to travel in the camels’ saddlebags without the risk of it spilling along the way.